3D Interface Models for Rayleigh-Taylor Problems: Introduction

 \subsection{Outline}

-In Section 2, we write the irrotational and incompressible Euler equations as a system of singular integral equations for the fluid interface parameterization and the vorticity measure on the interface.
-By expanding the leading order terms in an asymptotic expansion of the interaction kernel, we derive the $z$-models for the interface motion and describe the numerical discretization that is used for simulations.
+In Section \ref{sec::models}, we motivate and derive a class of interface models using a new type of asymptotic expansion in nonlocality.
+In Section \ref{sec::Euler}, we formulate the two-phase irrotational and incompressible Euler equations as a system of singular integral equations for the fluid interface parameterization and the vorticity measure on the interface.
+In Section \ref{sec::approximation}, we outline the difficulty of numerically simulating the boundary integral formulation of the Euler equations, and explain the need for simplified models for interface evolution in RTI.
+In Section \ref{sec::lower}, we compute the leading order terms in an asymptotic expansion of the Birkhoff-Rott kernel, and derive the so-called lower-order $z$-model, which is a fast modal model for interface evolution in RTI which allows for interface turnover.
+In Section \ref{sec::higher}, we introduce the medium- and higher-order $z$-models, which are modifications of the lower-order $z$-model which include increasing amounts of nonlocality from the original Euler system.
+Finally, in Section \ref{sec::vorticity}, we perform some basic analysis indicating that the modifications we have made in formulating the $z$-models are appropriate for the regime under consideration.

-In Section 3, the $z$-models are used for numerical simulations of a variety of classical Rayleigh-Taylor and Kelvin-Helmholtz test problems.
-These problems are initiated using both single-mode initial data (Section \ref{sec::single-mode-data}) as well as random multi-mode initial data (Sections \ref{sec::rocketrig}--\ref{sec::tiltedrig}).
-Because of the speed of our simulations, we are able to consider ensemble averages of numerous runs with with random initial data and show that such ensembles are able to model viscous mixing layers with optimal mixing rates (Section \ref{sec::mixing}).
-The $z$-models are not restricted to horizontally-periodic interface motion, and can simulate the motion of fluid interfaces that are represented by closed surfaces (such as spheres).
-We simulate the motion of a rising bubble, and obtain qualitative agreement with high-speed photography experiments (Section \ref{sec::bubble}).
+In Section \ref{sec::validation}, we describe a numerical discretization of the $z$-models, and validate our models against a variety of classical Rayleigh-Taylor test problems.
+In Section \ref{sec::numerics}, we describe our numerical method, and demonstrate its large-scale convergence properties in Section \ref{sec::convergence}.
+We validate our model against experiments initialized with both single-mode initial data (Section \ref{sec::single-mode-data}) as well as random multi-mode initial data (Section \ref{sec::rocketrig}).
+In Section \ref{sec::mixing}, we compute ensemble-averaged quantities from many $z$-model runs using data with random fluctuations, and demonstrate that we are able to model viscous mixing layers with optimal mixing rates.
+In Section \ref{sec::mixing}, we use a so-called Prandtl closure model to produce a self-similar solution for the density profile, and show that it compares well with results from our $z$-model.
+In Section \ref{sec::stratified}, we use our $z$-model to study stratified flows containing unstable density interfaces, and demonstrate self-similarity in the ensemble-averaged species fraction profile.